PhoenixGreen/Cypherpunktimes-articles/april-news.md

 With the latest halving transaction fees have skyrocketed meaning it could cost 150$ a transaction.
 Typically the biggest gains and price appreciation for Bitcoin occur post halving.
 A news story below confirms this and has the previous gains listed and the predicted gain this year.

-Bitcoin's price hit an all-time high of $73,803.25 in March, having spent much of 2023 slowly recovering from a bad period in 2022.
-On Thursday the 25th of April Bitcoin was trading at $63,800.

-Where do you see the price of Bitcoin this time next year?
+Where do you expect to see the price of Bitcoin this time next year?
 Be sure to comment below and revisit in a year to see if you were right!

 Relating stories and information: